Pedro Friedeberg: Career

-His works can be found in the permanent collections of the Museo de Arte Moderno, the José Luis Cuevas Museum, the Televisa Cultural Center, all in Mexico City, the Museum of Contemporary Art in Toluca, the Museum of Contemporary Art in Culiacán, the Museum of Contemporary Art in Pátzcuaro, the Museum of Modern Art in New York, the Museum of Contemporary Art in Chicago, the Museum of Contemporary Art in New Orleans, the Library of Congress in Washington DC, the Rose Art Museum of Brandeis University in Boston, the National Research Library in Ottawa, the Musée du Louvre in Paris, the Israel Museum in Jerusalem, the National Museum of Modern Art in Baghdad, the Ponce Museum of Art in Puerto Rico, the Franklin Rawson Museum in Argentina, the Omar Rayo Museum in Colombia and the Smithsonian Institution in Washington, DC., The Museum of Arts and Design in New York.
+His works can be found in the permanent collections of the Museo de Arte Moderno, the José Luis Cuevas Museum, the Televisa Cultural Center, all in Mexico City, the Museum of Contemporary Art in Toluca, the Museum of Contemporary Art in Culiacán, the Museum of Contemporary Art in Pátzcuaro, the Museum of Modern Art in New York, the Museum of Contemporary Art in Chicago, the Museum of Contemporary Art in New Orleans, the Library of Congress in Washington DC, the Rose Art Museum of Brandeis University in Boston, the National Research Library in Ottawa, the Musée du Louvre in Paris, the Israel Museum in Jerusalem, the National Museum of Modern Art in Baghdad, the Ponce Museum of Art in Puerto Rico, the Franklin Rawson Museum in Argentina, the Omar Rayo Museum in Colombia, the Smithsonian Institution in Washington, DC., and the Museum of Arts and Design in New York.

 Artistry

 View of the El cinco de mayo de 1862.
 Uriarte Talavera Contemporánea exhibition at the Franz Mayer Museum, Mexico City.
 The ceramic mural is by the artist.

-From his first exhibition, his work has had an easily identifiable style, although it is not easily classifiable.
-He often uses architectural drawing as his medium to create unusual compositions including designs for useless objects, often as a result of boredom.
-He has studied and incorporated elements of various artistic and design trends from his lifetimes from Art Nouveau to Op art.
+From his first exhibition, Friedeberg's work had an easily identifiable style, although it is not easily classifiable.
+He often used architectural drawing as his medium to create unusual compositions including designs for useless objects, often as a result of boredom.
+He studied and incorporated elements of various artistic and design trends from the eras through which he lived, from Art Nouveau to Op art.
 Much of his work has an industrial quality, stemming from his training as an architect.
-However, there is a dream like quality as well, painting impossible palaces and other structures, with innumerable halls and rooms, secret passages and stairs which are often absurd.
+However, there is a dreamlike quality as well, painting impossible palaces and other structures, with innumerable halls and rooms, secret passages, and stairs, which are often absurd.

 Irony and surfeit are generally expressed through the almost hallucinogenic repetition of elements and formal disorder, but it is the result of conscious thought.
-He classifies his work as eclectic and hybrid.
-His art is not political, it is art for art’s sake and he states it is elitist.
-He does not believe in making art “for the people” because most people do not care about it.
-His art almost always have a sarcastic and cynical touch.
-He says his only intention in his art is to make fun of himself and everyone else.
+He classified his work as eclectic and hybrid.
+His art is not political, it is art for art's sake and he stated it is elitist.
+He did not believe in making art "for the people" because most people do not care about it.
+His art almost always has a sarcastic and cynical touch.
+He said his only intention in his art was to make fun of himself and everyone else.